jhjh-kim/jhjh-kim/README.md

 - 🌏 I speak Korean, English, and Japanese, and love learning languages to connect with people around the world.
 - 🏃‍♂️ Completed my first 10K race — clocked in at 1:11.
 - 🤝 Love brainstorming with new people to spark fresh ideas.
 - 🧠 Former psychology major.
-Connecting the dots - I'm also interested in brain-computer interfaces (BCI) and brain-inspired AI.
+Connecting the dots: I'm also interested in brain-computer interfaces (BCI) and brain-inspired AI.

 <!--
 **jhjh-kim/jhjh-kim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.